Platform Architecture

 The ingest

-service receives profiling data from the zymtrace profiler.
-The ui/gateway service route profiling data to the ingest service.
+service receives profiling data from the zymtrace profiler via the gateway service.
+The gateway routes profiling data requests to the ingest service based on the request path.

 The service is also responsible for storing profiling events in ClickHouse, a high-performance database designed for ultra-fast querying and analysis.